Metaverse Dualchain Network Architecture Market Capitalization Achieves $120,824.35 (DNA)

-Metaverse Dualchain Network Architecture (DNA) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM Eastern on October 16th.
-In the last week, Metaverse Dualchain Network Architecture has traded 0% lower against the U.S. dollar.
-One Metaverse Dualchain Network Architecture coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Metaverse Dualchain Network Architecture has a total market cap of $120,824.35 and approximately $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last 24 hours.
+Metaverse Dualchain Network Architecture (DNA) traded flat against the dollar during the 24 hour period ending at 11:00 AM Eastern on October 21st.
+One Metaverse Dualchain Network Architecture coin can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
+During the last week, Metaverse Dualchain Network Architecture has traded 0% lower against the dollar.
+Metaverse Dualchain Network Architecture has a market cap of $120,824.35 and approximately $1,392.54 worth of Metaverse Dualchain Network Architecture was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.